double-speak/doublespeak.github.io/_poems_2016/testament.md

   ma lei mi consola e ridendo mi giura che quanto è da salvare si salverà.
-transpoem: "Leave me with my death.  \nShe will confess those words in D minor,\nthose words that do not demand your dictionaries.\nThose words of love uncharted even by Petrarch,\nuttered where love is ethereal gold,\nunfit to hug the curve of a mortal wrist.\n \nDeath and I speak as old friends.\nShe has been here from my first breath,\nmy ally in work and play.\nHer arms have held the same hearts as mine.\nA reckless eagle, intoxicated by azure,\nshe has shown me the true size of humanity.\n
+transpoem: "Leave me with my death.  \nShe will confess those words in D minor,\nthose words that do not demand your dictionaries.\nThose words of love uncharted \neven by Petrarch,\nuttered where love is ethereal gold,\nunfit to hug the curve of a mortal wrist.\n \nDeath and I speak as old friends.\nShe has been here from my first breath,\nmy ally in work and play.\nHer arms have held \nthe same hearts as mine.\nA reckless eagle, \nintoxicated by azure,\nshe has shown me \nthe true size of humanity.\n
-  \nToday she will show me other scales,\nscales I vainly questioned;\nCaught in the cage of my six senses,\nmy head thuds against the bars.\nSorrow finds me as I part from my daughter, my art not yet done.\nBut tossing her head back, Death soothes my fears.
+  \nToday she will show me other scales,\nscales I vainly questioned;\nCaught in the cage of my six senses,\nmy head thuds against the bars.\nSorrow finds me as I part from my daughter, \nmy art not yet done.\nBut tossing her head back, \nDeath soothes my fears.
 Promises:\n<em>I will save whatever is left to be saved.</em>\n"
 note: "<p>Translating “Testament” was a monumental task because of Spaziani’s musicality.
   Though I do not speak Italian, simply hearing the Italian and seeing it on the page